startappdev/PatchWizard/README.md

 # PatchWizard
 IntelliJ plugin for AdPlatform to ease patch upload

-This plugin compiles & upload classes from selected changelist.
+This plugin compiles & upload **all** classes from the selected changelist

 - Configuration can be found at File->Settings->Tools